plugdata-team/plugdata/Resources/Documentation/ELSE/spread~.md

 arguments:
 - type: float
-  description: 'n' number of inputs (2 to 512)
+  description: number of inputs (2 to 512)
   default: 2
 - type: float
-  description: 'n' number of outputs (2 to 512)
+  description: number of outputs (2 to 512)
   default: 2

 inlets: